Paige Greco

-Paige Greco (19 February 1997 – 16 November 2025) was an Australian Paralympic cyclist who won gold medals at the 2019 Paracycling World Track Championships in C1-3 women's pursuit and at the 2020 Tokyo Paralympics.
+Paige Greco (19 February 1997 – 16 November 2025) was an Australian Paralympic cyclist who won gold medals at the 2019 Paracycling World Track Championships in C1-3 women's pursuit and at the 2020 Summer Paralympics.
 She set a new world record of 3:52.283 in the 3000 metre individual pursuit at the Tokyo Paralympics.

-Personal life
+Background

-Born in Melbourne, Victoria, Greco had cerebral palsy which mainly affected the right side of her body.
-She completed an exercise science degree at the University of South Australia.
+Paige Greco was born on 19 February 1997, in Melbourne, Victoria.
+She had cerebral palsy, mainly affecting the right side of her body, and completed an exercise science degree at the University of South Australia.